facebook/jsx/README.md

 It is our intention to claim minimal syntactic real estate while keeping the syntax concise and familiar.
 That way we leave the door open for other extensions.

+This specification does not attempt to comply with any XML or HTML specification.
+JSX is designed as an ECMAScript feature and the similarity to XML is only for familiarity.

 Syntax
 ------